Published: July 2021 | Updated: March 2023

 Foals may also be more prone to high parasite loads during weaning, and as a result, may develop edema along the throat latch, midline of the belly, or sheath area.

-Dr. Franklin and Dr. Bradbery agree on the following tips:
+Both Dr. Franklin and Dr. Bradbery agree on the following best weaning practices:

 - Remove the mare from the foal’s environment rather than vice versa, as this can reduce the amount of stress placed on the foal during weaning.